sahakyanvahan/InterviewQuestions/questions/principles_and_patterns.md

 ---
 <br/><br/>

 ## 2. Can you please tell me an example where you used SOLID principles.
-What was the advantage of using i?
+What was the advantages of using them?
 ### Answer
 > Free answer